 Submissions are now closed.
-Thank you.
+Thank you for your interest!

-A&U Magazine is currently accepting entries for the fifth annual Christopher Hewitt Award.
+A&U Magazine is currently accepting entries for the sixth annual Christopher Hewitt Award.
 Named in honor of A&U’s first literary editor, the award showcases outstanding responses to the AIDS pandemic and the realities of individuals living with or affected by HIV/AIDS in the genres of fiction, poetry, drama, and creative nonfiction.

 Entry fee: None

 Judges: Winners will be selected by the following judges, by category.

 - Poetry: Noah Stetzer

 Publication: Winners and named runners-up will be published in upcoming issues of A&U.

 How to Submit: Email Word (.doc or .docx files) of your work to Managing Editor Chael Needle by clicking here.
 Please indicate in the subject line that your submission is for the Christopher Hewitt Award; include your name and genre in the subject line as well.
 Your name or any other personal identifying information should not appear on your manuscript.
 Multiple submissions are accepted, but please submit each separately.